IBM/cloud-native-starter/workshop/00-prerequisites.md

 Choose a different namespace.
 ```

-Namespaces are required to be unique across the entire region that the specific registry is located in, not just unique on one account.
+Namespaces are required to be unique across the entire region that the specific registry is located in, not just unique on each account.
 This is mentioned in the following [public documentation](https://cloud.ibm.com/docs/services/Registry?topic=registry-getting-started#gs_registry_namespace_add).

 Change the registry name in the ```local.env``` file, for example to ```REGISTRY_NAMESPACE=cloud-native-YOUR_NAME```.